New York City Construction Accident FAQs

 New York Labor Laws place primary responsibility on the property owner and general contractor.
 Section 200 requires these parties to make sure you have the proper equipment for the job.
 It’s also their responsibility to make sure the job site and the equipment you’re using are reasonably safe.

 I was hurt in a scaffolding accident.
-Are there any laws to protect me?
+Are there any laws in New York to protect me?

 Yes.
 New York Labor Law Section 240 protects NYC workers injured in scaffolding accidents and falls from heights.
 Property owners and general contractors are required to provide the proper safety gear for working on a scaffold.
 The scaffolding must be installed in accordance with relevant safety standards and all hoists, harnesses and safety gear must be maintained in safe condition.
 These safety standards are also recommended by the Occupational Safety and Health Administration (OSHA).